Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ### Project Goal

 #### The goal of this project is to build an interactive and responsive trading platform allowing users to search, select, add and buy items.
-Additionally, users will be able to set up their own profile page where they can find for example earlier shopping histories.
+Additionally, users will be able to set up their own profile page where they can find earlier shopping histories.

 #### The features on the website will:
 - Give users the possibility to search, select and buy items
 - Give superusers such as store owner a chance to create, update, delete and edit product information
 - Give users an opportunity to create their own profile page and see earlier shopping history

 #### I will achieve this by:
-- By allowing user to search, select and buy items and add their delivery information on a shipping form
+- By allowing user to search, select and buy items and add their delivery information on to a shipping form
 - By allowing user to edit their shopping bag
 - By allowing registered user to see their shopping history
-- By allowing users to get an confirmation email when they order an item
+- By allowing users to get a confirmation email when they order an item
 - By allowing superuser such as storeowner to add, delete, edit and update information such as product details and user profiles

 ## User Goal